 The Prince has a double who is the Prince’s most trusted servant acting as the Prince in front of the spoiled sisters and the ambitious two-faced father.
 The trusted servant is spot on in sharing his assessment on the character of the three: The sisters are superficial, insolent, and vain.
 The father is avaricious.

 Somewhere in that space, you realize that these are the strongholds in your own sphere, the stumbling blocks.
 One sister represents condemnation, the other represents vanity, and the father represents the old man spirit—the cynic, the doubter, the saboteur.
-The three together represents your lower three chakras in the Alchemized Shadow form.
+The three together represent your lower three chakras in the Alchemized Shadow form.

 So who is Cinderella to you?